-Guaranteed Tuition Plan - Undergraduate, Illinois resident students who registered for the first-time at GSU during the Academic Year 2004-2005 will be assessed the 2004-2005 tuition rate for that trimester and the following eleven trimesters.
-Undergraduate, Illinois resident students who registered for the first-time at GSU during the Academic Year 2005-2006 will be assessed $(\mathbf{\Phi})$ the 2005-2006 tuition rate for that trimester and the following eleven trimesters.
+\ Guaranteed Tuition Plan

+Undergraduate, Illinois resident students who registered for the first-time at GSU during the Academic Year 2004-2005 will be assessed the 2004-2005 tuition rate for that trimester and the following eleven trimesters.

+Undergraduate, Illinois resident students who registered for the first-time at GSU during the Academic Year 2005-2006 will be assessed the 2005-2006 tuition rate for that trimester and the following eleven trimesters.

 Undergraduate, Illinois resident students who registered for the first-time at GSU during the Academic Year 2006-2007 will be assessed the 2006-2007 tuition rate for that trimester and the following eleven trimesters.

+Undergraduate, Illinois resident students who registered for the first-time at GSU during the Academic Year 2007-2008 will be assessed the 2007-2008 tuition rate for that trimester and the following eleven trimesters.

-New undergraduate, Illinois resident students registering for the first-time at GSU during the Academic Year 2007-2008 will be assessed the 2007-2008 tuition rate for that trimester and the following eleven trimesters.
+New undergraduate, Illinois resident students registering for the first-time at GSU during the Academic Year 2008-2009 will be assessed the 2008-2009 tuition rate for that trimester and the following eleven trimesters.

-18 TUITION AND FEES

-Not Applicable